© 2022 Resilient River Communities

 Environment Southland

-Unlike the original pumps, the new pumps allow for the safe passage of native fish, including large tuna or freshwater eels.
+‘Te Kupeka o Waimātaitai’ is the name gifted by Waihōpai Rūnaka for the Stead Street pump station redevelopment.
+Waimātaitai refers to the mix of coastal sea and fresh waters that make up the brackish waters of an estuary.
+Kupeka is a long fishing net.
+Unlike the original pumps, the new pumps allow for the safe passage of native fish, including valued mahika kai species such as tuna, as required by the introduction of the National Environmental Standards for Freshwater in 2020 to manage fish passage.
 Their design is based on Archimedes' screw pump technology, where fish are transported up through the pump without getting harmed.
-They are very light, so don’t require a lot of power to operate and they are very simple, requiring much less maintenance.
+They are very light, so they don’t require a lot of power to operate, and they are very simple, requiring much less maintenance.